Enrisox/Wazuh-Suricata-Security-Lab/README.md

 This lab demonstrates:

 - Deployment of Wazuh Manager (OVA)
-- Installation of Ubuntu, Kali, Fedora agents
+- Installation of Wazuh agents
 - Suricata IDS on Linux endpoints
 - VirusTotal API integration for malware reputation checks
 - Detection of: